 Ecological datasets, particularly those observed in microbiome studies, are typically sparse and high-dimensional, frustrating most conventional statistical techniques.
 Many numerical ecology software packages make use of distance-based statistics by calculating the distance between ecological communities, to compare various ecosystems to each other over space and time.
 One of the most common exploratory analysis techniques is ordination, where the distances between the communities are embedded into a Euclidean space, and then visualized via Principal Components Analysis (PCA) (1).
 A widely used extension of this technique, where the distance metric can be varied, is called Principal Coordinates Analysis (PCoA) (1).

 One phenomenon that commonly occurs in datasets containing ecological gradients is the horseshoe effect or Guttman effect (2).
 This phenomenon is typified by a linear gradient that appears as a curve in ordination space.
-The horseshoe effect, or its relative the arch effect (3) (where the ends of the gradient do not attract each other along the first principal coordinate as they do in the horseshoe effect), is observed using multiple types of ordinations, including Principal Components Analysis, Principal Coordinates Analysis, Non-Metric Multidimensional Scaling, Correspondence Analysis, and many others (1).
+The horseshoe effect, or its relative the arch effect (3) is observed using multiple types of ordinations, including Principal Components Analysis, Principal Coordinates Analysis, Non-Metric Multidimensional Scaling, Correspondence Analysis, and many others (1).
 In 1982, the prevailing view of the horseshoe effect arose, when it was described by Gauch as a mathematical artifact that obscures the underlying ecological gradient.
 Soon thereafter, Detrending Correspondence Analysis (3) was invented to unbend the horseshoe using reciprocal averaging.
 Since then, detrending has become a commonly applied practice to ordinations in ecological datasets.
 Although these detrending techniques appear to provide a more intuitive visualization, they have been criticized as providing a distorted perspective of the underlying data, relying on many parameter settings that cannot be chosen in a principled way, and obscuring true underlying patterns in the data (4).

 From previous studies, it was shown that horseshoes can arise from band tables (5)(6).
 These tables consist of highly dense, non-zero values along the diagonal of the table, and sparse values everywhere else.
 This pattern can be apparent when the rows and columns are sorted in the proper order.
 Although the idea that band tables lead to horseshoes is not a new idea, it is commonly misunderstood how this concept applies to microbial analyses.
 Here we provide some intuition behind the mathematical structure of horseshoes.